 };

-Delete the text you added earlier and add the form element that includes the <label>, and a <Controller>
+Delete the <p> tags from the component and instead render a form element that includes the <label>, and a <Controller>

 <div>